 Accounting: Configuration: Chart of Accounts

-The purpose of this documentation is to outline the processes associated with a Chart of Accounts in the Odoo 13 Accounting application.
+The purpose of this documentation is to outline the processes associated with a Chart of Accounts.

 A Chart of Accounts is a listing of all accounts used in the general ledger of an organization.
 The Chart of Accounts should be tailored to reflect the actual operations of a company and an organization has the freedom to add or remove accounts, as needed, to better suit its needs.